Theta correspondence and the Borisov-Gunnells relations: Integral over modular caps and modular symbols

 \subsection{Integral over unimodular symbols}

-It will be enough to compute the integral of $\Ecal^{(p,q)}$ along the modular symbol $\{0,\8\}$, the computation over a unimodular symbol $\gamma \{0,\8\}$ follows from translation.
-Moreover, only the $(1,1)$-component (which is the $dv$-component) contributes to the sum, so that we have
+It will be enough to compute the integral of $\Ecal_{p,q}$ along the modular symbol $\{0,\8\}$, since the computation over a unimodular symbol $\gamma \{0,\8\}$ follows from the equivariance \eqref{invariance of Epq} of $\Ecal_{p,q}$, as in \eqref{invariance of Epq 2}.
+Moreover, the restriction of $du$ to $\{0,\8\}$ is zero, so that